This post contains affiliate links, which means I may receive a small commission, at no extra cost to you, when you make a purchase.

 - Click here to join Global Test Market Canada

-TranscribeMe is a transcription company similar to Scribie.com but has shorter audio files, usually 2-4 minute audio clips.
-Work is available 24/7 and you can work whenever you want.
+TranscribeMe is a transcription company similar to Scribie.com but has shorter audio files (usually 2-4 minute audio clips).
+Work is available 24/7 so you can work whenever you want.

-TranscribeMe pays $20 per audio hour and payments normally go out on a weekly basis, every Tuesday via PayPal.
-They have a $10 payout threshold that you must reach before making a withdrawal.
+TranscribeMe pays $20 per audio hour and payments normally go out on a weekly basis (every Tuesday via PayPal).
+It has a $10 payout threshold that you must reach before making a withdrawal.

 Related: TranscribeMe Review: Is it Worth It?

 EarningStation is a paid market research company similar to Swagbucks.
-You also get paid for surveys, playing games, shopping online, watching videos and more.
+You also get paid for taking surveys, playing games, shopping online, watching videos, and more.

-When you register at EarningStation and join 5 websites as an added activity, you earn extra points (1,000 points) which equal to $10.
+When you register at EarningStation and join 5 websites as an added activity, you earn extra points (1,000) which equals $10.
 They call this the “Easy $10.”

-They usually send out email alerts whenever a new survey is available.
+It usually sends out email alerts whenever a new survey is available.
 So, check your emails more often so you don’t miss them.

 TutorVista is a tutoring company similar to VIPKid.
-They have open positions for both part-time and full-time tutors.
+It has open positions for both part and full-time tutors.

 Work is assigned in the evenings or night time hours in the US or UK and sessions run for 45 minutes per subject.

-Tutor.com is one of the best online tutoring companies looking for teachers to help with student homework during the day or at night.
-They have more than 40 subjects in their curriculum, including but not limited to English, Maths, and Science.
+Tutor.com is one of the best online tutoring companies looking for teachers to help students with their homework during the day or at night.
+It has more than 40 subjects in its curriculum, including, but not limited to, English, Math, and Science.

-As a tutor, you get an opportunity to interact with students from grade 4 to 12 and college.
-Payments go out on a regular basis and no invoices required.
-This is a great way to earn extra income if you asked me.
+As a tutor, you get an opportunity to interact with students from grades 4 to 12 and college.
+Payments go out on a regular basis and no invoices are required.
+This is a great way to earn extra income.